Virginity or Purity?

 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 1 Timothy 6:7

 That means we must fix our eyes on Jesus, so that we won’t be distracted by the deceptive draw of sexual sin.
 We need to stop standing still trying to avoid the sins around us and rather run with focus towards Jesus and the calling he has for our life.
 Let’s look to the joy set before us so that the temporary pleasures lose their pull on our hearts.

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.
 Hebrews 12:1-3

 The temporary joy of sexual sin is always followed by guilt and shame, leaving us unsatisfied.
 God offers us more than this.
 He offers us the excitement of a life on mission in his kingdom.
 He offers us the lasting satisfaction of knowing him.
 And he offers us forgiveness for when our lives have been lived completely contrary to all of this.
 What amazing love, compassion, grace and FORGIVENESS!

 So, what are we going to do with it?

-- We need to talk openly and often with the teens that God has put in our lives about the challenging reality of sexual temptation.
+We need to talk openly and often with the young people that God has put in our lives about the challenging reality of sexual temptation.
 They are in desperate need of guidance and encouragement to practice the discipline of pursuing purity.